 - Preheat oven to 350 degrees.

-- Combine by whisking: flour, baking powder, cinnamon, nutmeg, cloves and salt in a separate bowl.
+- In a medium bowl, whisk together flour, baking powder, cinnamon, nutmeg, cloves, salt and baking powder in a separate bowl.

-- Gradually add dry mixture to wet and mix until just combined.
-Don’t overmix it!
+- Gradually add the dry mixture to wet and mix until just combined.
+Don’t over-mix it!

 - Fold in chocolate chips.